DoctorKhan/Manual-Override-Book/src/10_introduction/10_introduction.md

 This isn't a belief system to adopt, but a mystery to solve through direct observation.
 The evidence exists in your own experience—you just need to know where to look.

+**The Investigative Approach**

+We'll approach this mystery like detectives, not believers.
+That means:
+- Following evidence wherever it leads, even if it's uncomfortable
+- Distinguishing between what we can observe directly and what we're speculating about
+- Testing claims through personal experimentation rather than accepting them on authority
+- Remaining open to being wrong about our initial assumptions

+The goal isn't to convince you of a particular worldview, but to give you tools for investigating consciousness yourself.
+If the evidence doesn't match your experience, trust your experience.
+If the techniques don't work for you, don't pretend they do.

 The investigation starts with the most basic question: **What is actually making your decisions?**